-Q62: Replacement of an individual health insurance policy with a newly upgraded policy.
+Q62: How does the SOP apply to the replacement of an individual health insurance policy with a newly upgraded policy?

-From time to time, companies may update individual health insurance policies to reflect changing health care practices, including technologies and procedures, which may not have been in existence when the original policy was written.
+From time to time, companies may update individual health insurance policies to reflect changing health care practices, including technologies and procedures which may not have been in existence when the original policy was written.
 Does such a policy exchange constitute an internal replacement and, if so, is the new contract substantially changed from the old contract?